User Constraints

 • Specify the constraint sense: this is done by setting the constraint_sense user_constraint parameter.
 The allowed values are ==, >= and <=.

 • Coefficients can be defined on some parameters themselves.
 For example, one may specify a coefficient on a node's demand parameter.
-This is done by specifying the relationship node__user_constraint and specifying the demand_coefficient parameter on that relationship
+This is done by specifying the relationship node__user_constraint and specifying the coefficient_for_demand parameter on that relationship

 2. Variables, relationships and coefficient guide for user constraints The table below provides guidance regarding what relationships and coefficients to set for various problem variables and parameters.